MagicLike/MagicLike/README.md

 👋 Hi, I’m MagicLike
+Here I will upload my game's source code which I publish on [Itch](httpa://magiclike.itch.io) and also a few other things...
+Have fun!

 <!---
 MagicLike/MagicLike is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.